waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.update.md

 The "getdiff" program and "op_update_db.sh" script work in succession, "getdiff" fills a bucket then "op_update_db.sh" empties this bucket.

-The "getdiff" program appends new downloaded filenames as list to file called "newerFiles.txt", this file is then read by "op_update_db.sh" script to update the database, the script renames the list file to "newerFiles.txt.bak" so getdiff starts a new "newerFiles.txt" next time around.
+The "getdiff" program appends new downloaded filenames (making a list) to file called "newerFiles.txt", this file is then read by "op_update_db.sh" script to update the database, the script renames the list file to "newerFiles.txt.bak" so getdiff starts a new "newerFiles.txt" next time around.

 ## 2.1 Install and setup "getdiff"